mitchellbrown98/Harvard-CS50-Lecture-0/README.md

 sizes, create containers, use the #id selectors, and the .class selectors.
 I have also added mobile-responsive media queries here to adjust my image sizes and container sizes when viewing the website on a smaller screen.

+variables.css
+This file is the 2nd stylesheet, created from variables.scss

 variables.scss
 This file is an SCSS, where I have declared some color variables for use in my bootstrap grid model on the art.html page.